-You can power the Raspberry Pi through the HAT Brick by an external 5V-28V DC power supply.
+You can power the Raspberry Pi through the HAT Brick by an external 6V-28V DC power supply.
 The onboard power supply will be able to provide stable 5V, even under heavy load.
 You can power the Raspberry Pi, connected Bricklets and USB devices connected to the Raspberry Pi's USB connectors as the HAT Brick delivers a slightly increased voltage of 5.3V to compensate additional load.

-You can still power the HAT/Raspberry Pi through Micro-USB.
-In that case you have to ensure that the HAT Brick will be provided with stable 5V, for example by using the official Raspberry Pi universal power supply.
+You can still power the HAT/Raspberry Pi through USB-C. In that case you have to ensure that the HAT Brick will be provided with stable 5V, for example by using the official Raspberry Pi universal power supply.
 The USB/DC supply voltages are measured and accessible through the API.

-The HAT Brick has a real-time clock with battery backup that is directly connected to the Raspberry Pi.
+The HAT Brick has a real-time clock with super-cap backup that is directly connected to the Raspberry Pi.
 It can turn the Raspberry Pi off for a specified time.
 Therefore you can use the Raspberry Pi in battery powered applications, for example to send sensor information every hour to a cloud.